grytole/stm8builder/README.md

 ```

 ### How to compile
-Lets assume you have a folder `ledblinker` with a simple peace of code in `ledblinker.c`:
+Lets assume you have a folder `ledblinker` with a simple piece of code in `ledblinker.c`:
 ```
 you@linux:~/ledblinker$ ls
 ledblinker.c